runtools/run/docs/content/reference/expressions.md

 }
 ```

 If you're a bit familiar with the command line, you should be able to intuit how to write expressions.
-The syntax is not intended to be as powerful as a shell such as [Bash](https://www.gnu.org/software/bash/), the idea is to support the bare minimum to provide the user with a simple and productive way to control his resources.
+The syntax is not intended to be as powerful as a shell such as [Bash](https://www.gnu.org/software/bash/); the idea is to support the bare minimum to provide the user with a simple and productive way to control resources.
 For more advanced operations, we think it is better to use a full-featured programming language, and write an actual resource `@implementation`.

 #### Subexpressions

 An expression can use parentheses to include subexpressions.
-That is useful for chaining multiple method invocations.
+It is useful for chaining multiple method invocations.

 Example: